noseka1/openshift-auto-upi/README.md

 ### Using Static IPs

 If you prefer configuring your OpenShift hosts using static IPs as opposed to leveraging the default DHCP provisioning, *openshift-auto-upi* allows you to do that.
-Note that Static IPs feature is currently implemented for bare metal, libvirt_pxe, oVirt, and vSphere target platforms.
-Static IPs for libvirt_fwcfg is not implemented at this time.
+Note that Static IPs feature is currently implemented for bare metal, Libvirt PXE, oVirt, and vSphere target platforms.
+Static IPs for Libvirt FwCfg is not implemented at this time.

 While you are configuring *openshift-auto-upi* (detailed information in the following sections), add your network configuration (gateway, netmask, name servers) to the *static_ips* section of the *openshift_install_config.yml* file: